liamromanis101/Get-AzureDBConfig/README.md

 ## Usage

-1. Run the script with PowerShell (requires `Az` modules).
-It will prompt for Azure login and automatically install missing modules if needed.
+1. Run the script with Python3 (requires the below Python3 libs).
 2. The script enumerates all subscriptions, SQL servers, and databases.
-3. Outputs a CSV report (`AzureSqlSecurityReport.csv`) with the audit findings.
+3. See below for example output that can be expected.

 ## Prerequisites

-- PowerShell 7+ (recommended) or Windows PowerShell
-- Azure PowerShell modules (`Az.Accounts`, `Az.Resources`, `Az.Sql`, `Az.Monitor`) — auto-installed by script if missing
+- Python3
+- pip install azure-identity azure-mgmt-resource azure-mgmt-sql
 - Azure account with sufficient permissions to read SQL and monitoring settings

 ## Disclaimer

 This tool provides a snapshot of specific security configurations.
 It does not guarantee comprehensive security.
 Regular reviews, patching, network controls, and Azure Security Center policies should complement this audit.

-## Example Outout

 ### 🔒 Azure SQL Security Audit Script